Quipt Home Medical Announces New National Insurance Contract with Top 5 Health Insurer Based on Membership in the United States

-/EIN News/ -- CINCINNATI, April 04, 2023 (GLOBE NEWSWIRE) -- Quipt Home Medical Corp. (“Quipt” or the “Company”) (NASDAQ:QIPT; TSXV:QIPT), a U.S. based home medical equipment provider, focused on end-to-end respiratory care, is very pleased to announce the execution of a national insurance contract with a top five health insurer based on membership in the United States1.
+CINCINNATI, April 04, 2023 (GLOBE NEWSWIRE) -- Quipt Home Medical Corp. ("Quipt" or the "Company") QIPTQIPT, a U.S. based home medical equipment provider, focused on end-to-end respiratory care, is very pleased to announce the execution of a national insurance contract with a top five health insurer based on membership in the United States1.
 This represents the second national insurance contract the Company has signed since April 2022.

 Management Commentary